harelsegev/INDXRipper/README.md

 * Supports Unicode filenames
 * The full paths of directories are determined using the parent directory references from the MFT records.
 * Orphan directories are listed under "/$Orphan"
+* Deleted directories with no $FILE_NAME attribute in any of their MFT records are listed under "/$NoName"
 * Works on live Windows NTFS drives, using "\\\\.\\" paths (device paths)
-* All times outputted are UTC times
+* All times outputted are in UTC

 ### Super timeline creation
 INDXRipper is best used in combination with other tools to create a super timeline.
 For this purpose, the **--invalid-only**, **--bodyfile**, and the **--dedup** switches may be useful.

 #### The --invalid-only switch
-If the --invalid-only switch is given, INDXRipper will only output index entries with an invalid file reference - omitting many of the files you'll already have output for in an MFT timeline.
+If the --invalid-only switch is given, INDXRipper will only output entries with no valid reference to an MFT record - omitting many of the files that would appear in an MFT timeline.
 Use this switch for integration with fls or MFTECmd.
-* Not all deleted files will be outputted, only ones that lost their MFT record.
+* Not all deleted files will be outputted, only the ones that lost their MFT record.
-* You **will** probably see output for files that still have their MFT record, and are (sometimes) not even deleted!
+* You will probably see output for files that still have their MFT record.
+Some of them may not even be deleted.
 This happens because NTFS moves the index entries around to keep them sorted, so there are unallocated entries for active files.
-The file reference in those entries may be overwritten and become invalid, causing the entry to be outputted, despite the file being active.
+The file reference in the unallocated entries may be overwritten and become invalid, causing the entry to be outputted, despite the file being active.

 #### The --bodyfile and --dedup switches
 * The --bodyfile switch will output a bodyfile, for integration with other tools that produce a bodyfile.